 In 2005, Natalia Kaliada and Nicolai Khalezin founded Belarus Free Theatre, an international award-winning theatre company founded on principles of freedom of speech and artistic expression.
 Their focus is on social justice, taboo zones and violation of human rights across the globe.

-The National Creation Fund’s investment of $150,000 will support a four-week development workshop with the artists of the Belarus Free Theatre to explore how music and video are used to tell the story, shift the staging so it can support larger audiences, and hone the immersiveness of the experience, while simultaneously developing a sustainable model for touring.
+The National Creation Fund’s investment of $150,000 supported a four-week development workshop with the artists of the Belarus Free Theatre to explore how music and video are used to tell the story, shift the staging to support larger audiences, and hone the immersiveness of the experience.
+The investent was also used to develop a more sustainable model for touring.

 Developed with support from the National Arts Centre’s National Creation Fund.

 “It was easy and hard at the same time,” says Marichka Marczyk about the reboot of Counting Sheep: Staging A Revolution, a music theatre hybrid that plunges its audience into the 2014 ‘Revolution of Dignity’ in Kyiv, Ukraine.
 Co-creator Mark Marczyk, Marichka’s partner in life and...
 Read more

 The words “immersive Ukrainian folk opera” don’t normally get my pulse racing, not even if they come with the words “award-winning” attached.
 In the case of this little beauty, the winner of a Fringe First when it appeared in Edinburgh in 2016, I’m thrilled to make a big exception....
 Read more

 Immersive gig-theatre show Counting Sheep was a smash hit when it debuted in Edinburgh in 2017, winning both a Fringe First and the Amnesty International award.
 It stunned audiences with its boisterous and vivid depiction of the Ukrainian protests in 2014, which led to countless...
 Read more

 January 23 to March 17, 2019: London (UK), presented by the VAULT Festival